graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 It is recommended to inherit from `ValidationRuleBase` for custom validation rules and override only the methods you need to implement.

+### 13. New properties added to `IGraphType`, `IFieldType` and `IObjectGraphType`

+See the new features section for details on the new properties added to these interfaces.
+Unless you directly implement these interfaces, you should not be impacted by these changes.